UPPMAX/HPC-python/docs/lesson_plans/20250424/README.md

 Ironic, the Magiera-Simmons quality indicator model of co-teaching is not in the academic literature and the website it was at, has moved.
+However, I can find these in `[Simmons & Magiera, 2007]`:

+- QI 8 Both Teachers Are Clearly Responsible For Group Instruction
+- QI 11 Accommodations For Students With Disabilities Are Observed In The Classroom
+- QI 14 Both Teachers Provide Substantial Instruction To All Students
+- QI 17 The Process of Learning Is Emphasized Along With The Content Being Learned

+From `[Peery, 2019]`, the four pillars of a good co-teaching relationship:

+- Respect
+- Communication
+- Flexibility
+- Humor

+From  `[Conderman et al., 2008]`:

+> In our co-teaching partnership:
+>
+> 1. We decide which co-teaching model we are going to use based on the benefits to students and co-teachers
+> 2. We share ideas, information, and materials
+> 3. We identify the resources and talents of the co-teachers
+> 4. We teach different groups of students at the same time
+> 5. We are aware of what our co-teacher(s) is doing even when we are not directly in his or her presence
+> 6. We share responsibility for deciding what to teach
+> 7 We agree on the curriculum standards that will be addressed in a lesson
+> 8. We share responsibility for deciding how to teach
+> 9. We share responsibility for deciding who teaches parts of the lesson
+> 10. We are flexible and make changes, as needed, during a lesson
+> 11. We identify student strengths and needs
+> 12. We share responsibility for differentiating instruction
+> 13. We include others when their expertise or experience is needed
+> 14. We share responsibility for how student learning is assessed
+> 15. We can show that students are learning when we co-teach
+> 16. We agree on discipline procedures and implement them together
+> 17. We provide feedback to each other on what goes on in the classroom
+> 18. We improve our lessons based on what happens in the classroom
+> 19. We freely communicate our concerns
+> 20. We have a process for resolving disagreements which we use when faced with challenges and conflicts
+> 21. We celebrate the process, outcomes, and successes of co-teaching
+> 22. We have fun with each other and the students when we co-teach
+> 23. We have regularly scheduled times to meet and discuss our work
+> 24. We use our meeting time productively
+> 25. We effectively co-teach even without common planning time
+> 26. We explain co-teaching benefits to students and their families
+> 27. We model collaboration and teamwork for our students
+> 28. We are both viewed by our students as their teacher
+> 29. We include students in the co-teaching role
+> 30. We depend on one another to follow through on responsibilities
+> 31. We seek and enjoy additional training to improve our co-teaching.
+> 32. We are mentors to others who want to co-teach.
+> 33. We use various co-teaching models.
+> 34. We communicate our needs to our administrators.
+> 35. We respect and appreciate the contributions of our co-teacher

 From `[Hepner & Newman, 2010]`: